 - Longer days: More sunlight for your move.
 On average, you may get five extra hours of daylight compared to the winter.
 This is a significant advantage of moving in the summer.
 More daylight means your movers will probably not work in the dark.
 Also, the likelihood of getting your move done in a day is much higher.

 Cons of Moving in Summer

-- Busiest time of the year: moving in the summer is more expensive.
-Moving companies charge around 20-30% more because more people are moving during the summer.
+- The busiest time of the year: moving in the summer is more expensive.
+Moving companies charge around 20-30% more because more people move during the summer.
 There’s no way around this reality.
 To get the best prices, be sure to book your move as early as possible.

 - Movers may cancel!: It’s a reality in the moving industry.
 Movers cancel.
 The high demand for the season means that moving companies have to cancel sometimes.

-- Lower quality movers: Because the demand is only seasonal, companies hire seasonal movers in the summer months.
+- Lower quality movers: Because the demand is only seasonal, companies hire seasonal movers in summer.
 This means your movers can be inexperienced.
-This may lead to a higher chance of your items being broken in the move.
+This may lead to a higher chance of breaking your items on the move.

 - Hot!
 Hot!
 Hot!: Especially in the southern half of the country, the weather in the summer can be hot.
 This can make your moving experience more difficult.